 Just by making this statistical sleight of hand, statins suddenly become beneficial for 30 to 50 percent of the population.
 As STATS at George Mason University explained, “An important feature of relative risk is that it tells you nothing about the actual risk.”3

-Read more here on how statins can ruin your metabolism without proper lifestyle changes.
+Read more here on how statins can ruin your metabolism.